windmill-labs/windmilldocs/blog/2023-03-28-geospacial-data-processing-case-study/index.md

 :::

-You can have more details on our use of worflow engines for geospatial data processing with this [video](https://pretalx.com/fossgis2023/talk/JAMMJ8/) (in German 🇩🇪) of my lecture at the 2023 Berlin FOSSGIS conference on free and open source software for geographic information systems.
+You can have more details on our use of worflow engines for geospatial data processing with this [video](https://pretalx.com/fossgis2023/talk/JAMMJ8/) (in German 🇩🇪) of my presentation at the 2023 Berlin FOSSGIS conference on free and open source software for geographic information systems.

 ## How to use Windmill?